conda/conda-build/docs/source/concepts/channels.rst

 If the channel and package name are identical, it's possible to encounter a build problem if the short channel name is used.

-Let's say your Anaconda username or an organization name is ``example``.
+Let's say your Anaconda.org username or an organization name is ``example``.
 And suppose you created a package ``example``, whose files' layout is similar to:

 .. code-block:: bash